Internet DRAFT - draft-pdutta-mpls-tldp-hello-reduce

 session is established but can be any value that is significantly

 larger than configured hello hold time.
-It is RECOMMENDED to
+However, it is RECOMMENDED

 advantage from the procedure described above.